White Line Disease in Cattle

 White line disease is caused by stress or trauma to the hoof, especially on hard or slippery surfaces.
 This weakens the white line area, allowing bacteria and debris to enter and cause separation.

-White line disease is a hoof condition where the wall and sole separate at the white line, creating a gap that allows dirt and bacteria to enter.
-It often leads to lameness and infection if untreated.
+White line disease is a hoof condition in which the wall and sole begin to pull apart at the white line, leaving a gap through which dirt and bacteria can easily enter.
+Left untreated, it usually leads to lameness and infection that can get pretty serious over time.

-Yes, white line disease can be cured with early detection, proper hoof trimming, cleaning, and care.
-Severe cases may require more intensive treatment but usually respond well with consistent management.
+Yes, white line disease can be cured with early detection and proper hoof trimming, cleaning, and care.
+Severe cases may need more intensive treatment but respond well to consistent management.